frankframework/frank-manual/docs/source/testing/larva/ignores.rst

 .. code-block::

-  ignoreRegularExpressionKey1.key=/\d/
+  ignoreRegularExpressionKey1.key=[A-Z]

-all the digits of this current result will be replaced with IGNORE.
+all uppercase letters of the current result and the expected result will be replaced with IGNORE.

 **ignoreKey**